Aadv1k/deimos/docs/image-smoothing/box-mean-filter.md

 ## Problems

 And that is it.
-So are we done? is the problem of blurring things solved?
+So are we done?
+Is the problem of blurring things solved?
 No, this filter has some shortcomings, notably.

 > it can't distinguish sharper features within the image as relevant, it instead applies a uniform blur over the entire image